open-minded13/leetcode-grind-169-solutions/README.md

 # LeetCode Grind 169 Challenges with Solutions + Additional Exercises

 [**Grind 169**](https://www.techinterviewhandbook.org/grind75?weeks=16&hours=10) is a dynamic list of top LeetCode interview questions created in 2023.
 It's up-to-date and well-chosen.
 We can personalize it according to our schedule, time constraints, and preferences.
+For the completed Grind 75 solutions, please refer to this [**repository**](https://github.com/open-thought13/leetcode-grind-75-solutions)

 [**Blind 75**](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU), on the other hand, is a curated list of LeetCode questions created in 2018.
 We can practice these questions to save time in the job-finding process.
 Many other LeetCode problems are technical mixes of these individual problems.
-I practice Blind 75 in parallel on this [**repository**](https://github.com/open-minded13/2023_LeetCode_Blind_75_Questions_Challenge).
+I practice Blind 75 in parallel on this [**repository**](https://github.com/open-minded13/leetcode-blind-75-solutions).

 To achieve the review of the application of the following data structures and algorithms, except the theory of NP-Completeness.